 Also, when you say that you are somewhere, you also send out the signal that you are not somewhere else.
 If you say you are at some coffee shop, you are also saying you are not home.
-Given that your house address is not tough to find using the social networking sites, anyone can make a trip to your house when you are not there (when you are somewhere else).
+Given that your house address is not tough to find using social networking sites, anyone can make a trip to your house when you are not there (when you are somewhere else).

 Learn More About Me

-When you create your Facebook profile, you make sure you enter each and every field they provide.
+When you create your Facebook profile, you make sure you enter every field they provide.
 Do you also provide your phone numbers and email addresses?
 If yes, who are they visible to?
 If you leave them to be visible to everyone, what could be the consequences?
 It is not hard to imagine.

 A little more digging into your Facebook timeline will tell others what kind of person you are – your likes and dislikes, your habits and hobbies, what you do during the day (or night) and more.
 Each Facebook timeline is a story about a person.
 The more you dig into the Timeline, the more facts you find about them.

 Take This Lollipop

 There was a website TakeThisLollipop.com that was based on your Facebook profile.
-Though it was working just fine till very recently, it is now defunct It used to create a horror movie based on the data you left on your Facebook timeline.
+Though it was working just fine till very recently, it is now defunct.
+It used to create a horror movie based on the data you left on your Facebook timeline.
 When you log into the website using your Facebook ID, it showed a person studying your profile.
-The character is horrifying, and the lighting of the movie is one from those haunted stories.
+The character is horrifying, and the lighting of the movie is one of those haunted stories.
 It shows how the villain keeps on reading your timeline and follows you to your place.